ohiofi/code-u-level-2/README.md

 : an algorithm that may not produce the same exact output when given the same input prioritization
-: the action or process of deciding the rank, importance, or urgency of items stochastic
+: the action or process of deciding the rank, importance, or urgency of items search algorithm
+: an algorithm for locating a specific value within a list or determining that that the value in not present sorting algorithm
+: an algorithm that puts elements of a list into an order stochastic
 : a system that is designed with some randomness and the probabilites are known